The 10 Worst Places To Live In Illinois For 2023

-The worst places to live in Illinois are Harvey and Markham for 2023 based on Friday Night Science.
+The worst places to live in Illinois are Harvey and Chicago Heights for 2024 based on Friday Night Science.

 Illinois.
 America’s heartland.
 The Land of Lincoln.
 Green summers, cold winters.
 Farmers and gangsters.
 And everything in between.